 Tamara Rubin, an advocate and activist, knew her house was a fixer-upper when she moved in with her family in 2002.
 It was a historic home, more than 90 years old, and registered as such in Portland, Oregon.
 For one thing, it needed a paint job.

-Both of her sons (the youngest was ten months old) had elevated blood lead levels.
+Her two youngest sons (the youngest not quite ten months old) had elevated blood lead levels.
 The Rubins immediately moved out of the house and started a complex legal process seek compensation for the damages.
 But the impact on the family was permanent.

 Remodeling historic houses has become popular among middle- and upper-income families, whether in gentrifying neighborhoods or working class homes.
 But this trend has several implications where lead poisoning is concerned.
 For one, lower-income families are often displaced as neighborhoods get more expensive, and are pushed to even more toxic neighborhoods.
 There’s also a higher risk that the families moving in are exposed.